ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-base/datasheet-va.md

 | IOs of WisBlock connector               | –0.3 to VDD+0.3 | V    |
 | ESD                                     | 2000            | V    |

 :::warning
 The RAK19026 VA, as any electronic equipment, is sensitive to **electrostatic discharge (ESD)**.
 Improper handling can cause permanent damage to the module.
 :::

 ##### Current Consumption

 The RAK19026 VA is designed for **low-power IoT products**, and the power supply uses a high-efficiency low grounding current regulator.
 When there is no module on RAK19026 VA, the **leakage current is lower than 2 µA**.
-With WisBlock Core and WisBlock Sensor on it, the sleep current is **lower than 10 µA**.
-When a LoRa module is transmitting, the current may reach **130 mA**.
+With WisBlock Core and WisBlock Sensor on it, the sleep current is **lower than 10&nbsp;µA**.
+When a LoRa module is transmitting, the current may reach **130&nbsp;mA**.

 | **Conditions**                                      | **Current** | **Unit** |
 |-----------------------------------------------------|-------------|----------|